raduangelescu/gutenbergpy/README.rst

 The package:

-- Generates a local cache (of all gutenberg informations) that you can interogate to get book ids
+- Generates a local cache (of all gutenberg informations) that you can interogate to get book ids.
+The Local cache may be sqlite (default) or mongodb (for wich you need to have installed the pymongodb packet)

 - Downloads and cleans raw text from gutenberg books